komo1iddin/quantumultx-scripts/conf-links/conf-links.md

 # Quantumult X conf links

 **Scripts that only need to be run once and do not need to be used again.**
-For one-time unlocking, first open the rules and then enter the software!
+For one-time unlocking, first open the rules and then launch the software!
 If it doesn’t work, press [Restore Purchase] to restore it!

 #Desc Sharp AI - Unlock subscription.
 https://raw.githubusercontent.com/komo1iddin/quantumultx-scripts/main/conf/iOS/sharpai.conf